behu-kea/dat20-classes/week-8/thymeleaf.md

 ## What is Thymeleaf

 Thymeleaf is a templating engine.
 It takes care of the view part of MVC (Model, View, Controller).
 In our case the view willl always be rendered in html.
-So it will serverside render our html.
+So Thymeleaf will serverside render our html.

 - Thymeleaf helps us work with html files even though we are working in a java application
-- It also helps us send data from the controller into the view (the hmtl file)
+- It also helps us send data from the controller into the view (the html file)

 There are other templating engines out there, but Thymeleaf is well supported and documented and seems to be the main templating engine.